-We are constantly making decisions in our business, social, and personal lives.
-Our decisions define who we are, communicate our values to the world, and frame our future for us and those around us.
+The decisions we make determine how well we capitalize on our opportunities and fend against threats we face.
+Our decisions define who we are, communicate our values to the world, and frame our future opportunities.

-When making decisions we go through a three-stage process that is packed with sub decisions.
-Depending on the decision, the process could be fast or slow, intuitive or analytical, conscious or subconscious.
+We make decisions in three-stages, each stage packed with sub-decisions of its own.
+Depending on the situation, the process could be fast or slow, intuitive or analytical, conscious or subconscious.
+These stages are:

-- Find a solution to the problem: The stage in which we must recognize and accurately define the problem or the need, identify and assess solution options, and select the best one.
+- Problem Solving: Find the best solution.
+Recognize and define the problem or the need.
+Identify and assess solution options and select the best one.